-During 2010, the Commission held three regular meetings, one teleconference meeting, a special probable cause meeting and a one-day formal hearing.
+During 2011, the Commission held four regular meetings and one teleconference meeting.
 With a full-time staff of two, the Commission continues to increase its case processing and fine-tune its procedures.
 Staff consistently works to increase staff responsiveness.
 Increased responsiveness increases the Commission's accessibility and has resulted in increased interaction with the public.
 Current funding levels allow for four regular meetings a year in Anchorage.

-2010 Regular Meeting Locations
+2011 Regular Meeting Locations